 More on Life Insurance

 Most people only need a personal life insurance policy to protect their loved ones in the event of their death.
-But some people, particularly business owners and executives, may also need a life insurance plan to protect against the impact their death would have on their business.
+But some people, particularly business owners and key employees, may also need a life insurance plan to protect against the impact their death would have on their business.

 The person who owns the policy, pays premiums, and receives the benefits varies, as do the tax implications

-Every split-dollar policy must involve two or more parties and divide the responsibilities and benefits of a cash value life insurance policy.
-But every split-dollar agreement can differ in:
+Every split-dollar policy must involve two or more parties and share the costs and benefits of a cash value life insurance policy.
+But agreements can differ in:

 Who pays the premiums